nactio/nact/README.md

 ## Actor Communication
 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/nact-ping-pong)

 An actor alone is a somewhat useless construct; actors need to work together.
-Actors can send messages to one another by using the dispatch method found on the context object.
+Actors can send messages to one another by using the `dispatch` method.

 In this example, the actors Ping and Pong are playing a perfect ping-pong match.
 To start the match, we dispatch a message to Ping as Pong.

+The second parameter of `dispatch` is who the sender.
+This parameter is very useful in allowing an actor to service requests without knowing explicitly who the sender is.

 > Note: Ping is behaving in an asynchronous manner, however it won't handle the next message until the previous
 > execution has fully resolved.